• Baggage Claim Form (PDF)

 8.14.14 Service dogs may not obstruct an aisle or any other area used for an emergency evacuation.
 Service animals should remain on the floor at the owner’s feet and may not occupy a seat.

-8.14.15 Service animals has been through some type of training to perform a specific active function such as path finding, picking up objects, carrying things, providing additional stability, responding to sounds etc. The carrier will only accept service animals that are providing necessary assistance to the individual who is travelling.
+8.14.15 Service animals have been through some type of training to perform a specific active function such as path finding, picking up objects, carrying things, providing additional stability, responding to sounds etc. The carrier will only accept service animals that are providing necessary assistance to the individual who is travelling.

 8.14.16 Emotional Support / Psychiatric Service Animal can only be used by persons with a diagnosed mental or emotional disorder and need not have specific training for that function but must be trained to behave appropriately in a public setting.